drduh/macOS-Security-and-Privacy-Guide/README.md

 A skilled attacker with unsupervised physical access to your computer can infect the boot ROM to install a keylogger and steal your password, for example - see [Thunderstrike](https://trmm.net/Thunderstrike).

-To protect against physical theft during use, you can use an anti-forensic tool like [BusKill](https://github.com/buskill/buskill-app) or [usbkill](https://github.com/hephaest0s/usbkill).
-Both respond to USB events and can immediately shutdown your computer if your device is physically separated from you.
+To protect against physical theft during use, you can use an anti-forensic tool like [BusKill](https://github.com/buskill/buskill-app), [usbkill](https://github.com/hephaest0s/usbkill) or [swiftGuard](https://github.com/Lennolium/swiftGuard) (updated usbkill, with graphical user interface).
+All respond to USB events and can immediately shutdown your computer if your device is physically separated from you or an unauthorized device is connected.

 Consider purchasing a [privacy filter](https://www.amazon.com/s/ref=nb_sb_noss_2?url=node%3D15782001&field-keywords=macbook) for your screen to thwart shoulder surfers.